bhagyasakalanka/product-is/README.md

      alt="WSO2 Identity Server" />
 </a>

-Welcome to WSO2 Identity Server
+Welcome to WSO2 Identity Server.
 ===============================

 ---